emilyboda/ePaper-Parking-Display/README.md

 10. Update and upgrade the Pi using `sudo apt update` and then `sudo apt full-upgrade`.

 ### Copy files and install required packages
 11. Copy the files from the "parking" directory in this repo into the home directory Pi.
 Your "home" directory will usually be /home/pi/.
-If you choose to put the files elsewhere, you will need to change the home directory reference in settings.json.
+If you choose to put the files elsewhere, you will need to change the `home directory` value in `settings.json`.
 12. Install required packages using the following commands:
     - `pip3 install pyowm`
     - `pip3 install Pillow==6.2.2`